Commands

 - With

-ctx drop task my-task: removes the symlink formy-taskin the active domain - Without a name: prompts you to select a domain, then a task, and removes the symlink for the selected task
+ctx drop task --domain my-domain --task my-task: removes the symlink without prompting - Without a name: prompts you to select a domain, then a task, and removes the symlink for the selected task

 ctx drop domain [name]